 \subsubsection{Implementation of the Enforcement Mechanisms}

 In order to guarantee that data are accessed and used according to usage policies when a resource from the \Compo{trusted part} of a \Compo{trusted application} is requested by an external application, \texttt{enforcement mechanisms} must be implemented.
-These mechanisms are implemented within the \Compo{enclave} in order to ensure they are executed within a \Compo{trusted environment}.
+These mechanisms are implemented within the \Compo{enclave} to ensure they are executed within a \Compo{trusted environment}.

-\subsubsubsection{Receiving a request for access to a resource stored in the trusted application.} Before proceeding with the \Compo{enforcement mechanisms}, when the external application makes a request to the \Compo{trusted application}, the latter asks the external application to identify itself in order to check whether it is who it really says it is.
-More specifically, the \Compo{untrusted part} receives a request for access to a resource thanks to the \Compo{application interfaces} and forwards it to the \Compo{trusted part} via \texttt{Ecall} by calling the \texttt{access\_protected\_resource} function which verifies the identity of the claimant.
+\subsubsubsection{Receiving a request for access to a resource stored in the trusted application.} Before proceeding with the \Compo{enforcement mechanisms}, when the external application makes a request to the \Compo{trusted application}, the latter asks the external application to identify itself in order to check whether the sender is who it declares to be.
+More specifically, the \Compo{untrusted part} receives a request for access to a resource via the \Compo{application interfaces} and forwards it to the \Compo{trusted part} through an \texttt{Ecall} by invoking the \texttt{access\_protected\_resource} function, which verifies the identity of the claimant.
 Referring to the example, when Alice uses the `Zooresearch' or `Socialgram' applications, they have to authenticate themselves.

 \subsubsubsection{Retrieval of the requested resource and its usage policy.} Once the external application has been authenticated, the \Compo{trusted application} gathers all the necessary information about it and accepts the request for the data that the external application is interested in and starts checking whether it is possible to access and use the resource.
 First, the \texttt{access\_protected\_resource} function retrieves the requested data and the associated policies, using the \texttt{get\_policy} function, set by the owner.
 Then, the \texttt{access\_protected\_resource} function invokes the different enforcement modules, passing the retrieved policies to it, in order to ensure that the rules are satisfied.
 In our implementation, four different enforcement modules have been developed.
 The proposed approach is highly flexible, thus catering for the extension of the existing rule types.
 The first mechanism in the enforcement process is checking the geographical position of the device.